AkashCherukuri/Image-Colorization/README.md

 5. Perform gradient descent, as partial derivatives wrt all biases and weights is known.

-## Learning Slowdown, and the cross entropy cost function
+## Learning Slowdown and the cross entropy cost function

 We've been using the quadratic cost function so far.
 It does have a few issues, notably its derivative is very small when the value of σ(z) is close to 0 or 1.
 In gradient descent, the change in biases and weights is directly proportional to the derivative of the cost function, meaning it is possible for this function to learn very slowly when it is giving wrong results.
 We turn to the cross entropy cost function as a solution.